m0rth/provision-vm/README.md

 Replace `13.37.4.20` withe the IP or FQDN of your target machine.

 You can add `-vv` to the Ansible command to get a more verbose output!

+If you only want to reapply or change the configuration add `--tags config` to the command.